Our current global transportation paradigm wastes more than 50% of every gallon of fuel it consumes.

 Trucking Fuel Consumption

-The following pie chart displays the breakdown of the 45.6 billion gallons of fuel consumed by the trucking industry in 2019 based on the previous chart’s percentages.
+The following pie chart displays the breakdown of the 45.6 billion gallons of fuel consumed by the trucking industry in 2019 based on the previous chart’s freight-tons to empty weight ratio.

 Again, the fuel consumed as a result of transporting the vehicle’s empty weight is nearly half of the total fuel consumption.